 The place between electrode active site and copper plate had to be electrically isolated.
 This could be done by several ways, e.g., to use hot wax, solution of PVC in tetrahydrofuran (2 mg cm–3), commercial nail polish and universal polyester resin (Lamit 109, Czech Republic) were tried.

 Searching of suitable electrical insulation of electric contact realized by identical electrode material is complicated due to physical properties of the participating components.
-Negative infiltration of dissolved PVC in tetrahydrofuran, nail polish and resin was observed during covering of carbon layer by small brash.
+Negative infiltration of dissolved PVC in tetrahydrofuran, nail polish, and resin was observed during covering of carbon layer by small brash.
 It caused an increase of ohmic resistance up to 1.0 kΩ.
 When very thin layers of these isolations were applied, the values of ohmic resistance were lower (about 400 - 600 Ω).
 Because of rapid evaporation of organic solvents, the optimum is when the surface of electrode material is covered by very thin layers of insulator repeatedly.

 Fortunately, no increase of ohmic resistance was observed when hot wax was deposited.
 However, it should be mentioned that the SPCPE covered by thin film of PW cannot be used for extractions of lipophilic compounds into PO which is a part of the sensor because such compounds could be extracted into PW as well.